 They range from fine establishments you can take your parents to, like The Song of India and Lawry’s the Prime Rib, to hipster-approved restaurants like FYR, Salted & Hung and Napoleon Food & Wine Bar.

 To put the discount in perspective, imagine that you and your best friend feel like pigging out at a buffet this weekend.
 Would you rather pay $33.80++ per head at Buffet Town or $30-odd (after splitting the $59++ Amex bill) at Oscar’s at Conrad Centennial?
 Makes sense to pay less for better quality food, right?

 I would say the drawback of the Amex Platinum card is that the discount drops sharply from 50% when you bring more than 1 dining companion along.
 Don’t bother dining solo either, because you’ll only get a 15% discount.

-UOB YOLO Credit Card – 8% to 16% cashback on weekend dining
+UOB YOLO Credit Card – 12% cashback on all dining

 - 16%* cash rebate on weekend Dining, both local and overseas